hawrancz99/marketapalkoskova/README.md

 # marketapalkoskova
-Website for teacher of german language.
+Website for teacher of German language.
 Available from: http://marketapalkoskova.wz.cz